-The Ecstatic Review is newsletter about how to talk about your work when your work is hard to talk about.
+The Ecstatic Review is newsletter about how to talk about yourself.

-If you’ve ever felt like you don’t make sense, or you might actually be 10 people living in the body of one person, or you loathe being told “Tell me about yourself,” or you’re just not quite sure how to share the big ideas or explain the bold moves you feel called to make, The Ecstatic Review was created with you in mind.
+So if you’ve ever felt like you don’t make sense, or you might actually be 10 people living in the body of one person, or you loathe being told “Tell me about yourself,” or you’re just not quite sure how to share the big ideas or explain the bold moves you feel called to make, The Ecstatic Review was created with you in mind.

 Who created this?